chempogonzalez/tailwind-semantic-setup/packages/tailwind-semantic-setup/README.md

 This approach allows you to have a consistent color palette for your brand with different themes in a very simple way.
 <br>

-The colors approach is mainly based on [daisyui colors palette](https://daisyui.com/docs/colors) but adding some other nice features to make it more customizable/extendable for your brand.
+The default colors approach is mainly based on [daisyui colors palette](https://daisyui.com/docs/colors) but adding some other nice features to make it more customizable/extendable for your brand.

 <br>
 <br>